-Researchers have established a linear relationship between average September sea-ice extent and cumulative carbon dioxide emissions such that $3 \pm 0.3 \text{ m}^2$ of September sea ice were lost for each metric ton of carbon dioxide emitted.157 This would lead to September sea-ice area being completely lost with an additional 1000 Gt CO2.158
+Researchers have established a linear relationship between average September sea-ice extent and cumulative carbon dioxide emissions such that $3 \pm 0.3 \text{ m}^2$ of September sea ice were lost for each metric ton of carbon dioxide emitted.
+This would lead to September sea-ice area being completely lost with an additional 1000 Gt CO2.
+The sea-ice area being completely lost with an additional 1000 Gt CO2.

-While this relationship of emissions to lost sea ice may serve as an attractive tool to illustrate and communicate individual emissions to climate impact,159 changes to the Arctic are affected by more than just CO2 emissions.160 Specifically, changes in anthropogenic aerosols affected incoming solar radiation such that reduction in air pollution led to declining aerosols that contributed to Arctic warming following years of cooling the Arctic during the mid-20th century.161
+While this relationship of emissions to lost sea ice may serve as an attractive tool to illustrate and communicate individual emissions to climate impact, the Arctic are affected by more than just CO_2 emissions.
+Specifically, changes in anthropogenic aerosols affected incoming solar radiation such that reduction in air pollution led to declining aerosols that contributed to Arctic warming following years of cooling the Arctic during the mid- 20^{th} century.